Free Shipping On Orders Over $49.00

 Benefits of Delta 9 for Sleep

-Compared to delta 8, delta 9 has been studied quite a bit as a sleep aid
+Compared to delta 8, delta 9 has been studied quite a bit as a sleep aid.
+Here’s an overview of the research:

 Research shows delta 9 may promote restful sleep